danieluhl/astro-blog/src/content/blog/04-29-five-phases-of-bringing-ideas-to-life.md

 description: Five Phases Of Bringing Ideas To Life
 ---

-# Five Phases Of Bringing Ideas To Life

 # Five Phases of Bringing Ideas to Life

 This post covers some general advice for working through and rolling out new ideas or initiatives across your team or multiple teams.